Did you know there are disadvantages to indexed universal life insurance (IUL)?

 More often than not, the IUL performance will trail that of the market.
 Even with recessions and pullbacks, over the long term, and on a tax-free comparison basis.

 The Real Reason To Purchase An Indexed Universal Life Insurance Policy

 You probably think we are totally against indexed universal life insurance?
 We are not.
-We simply believe indexed universal life insurance should be purchased for its real reason: life insurance.
-(Duh???)
+In our guide, we make great cases for indexed universal life.

 Most people, like you and me, simply need term life insurance and then invest any term life savings into your retirement savings account.